 Answer this to reflect self-confidence and preparation.
 Connect dots between job description and your skills, experience, and qualifications to explain why you would be a perfect fit.

 Also Read: How To Answer "Why Should I Hire You?"

 4. Where do you see yourself in 5 years?

-Interviewers ask this question to understand your career expectations with the organization and to assess if you have long term goals there.
+Interviewers ask "Where Do You See Yourself Five Years From Now" to understand your career goals with the organization, and to assess if you have long term goals there.

 Popular Product Management Books

 Here is a list of popular Product Management books

 Below is a list of some of the most popular Youtube Channels dedicated towards Product Manager.